 New appreciation of life: Adversity can throw things up in the air and lead you to question life, to alter your worldview and find a fresh appreciation for life.
 This is particularly the case for anyone who’s faced serious illness.

 New priorities and possibilities: Trauma is a watershed with a sense of life ‘before’ and ‘after’ the trauma.
 As your life changes so do your priorities.
 You may want to abandon your old life and feel motivated to do something that’s meaningful.
 Trauma brings endings but with those come new beginnings.

 Spiritual development: Going through trauma can trigger spiritual growth as people emerge from their ‘long, dark night of the soul’ and connect with the religion of their youth or are drawn to a new one.
 This spirituality can also take a secular form – a faith in the power of love or a deeper connection to nature.

-What is Post-traumatic Growth is published on 18 May, 2017 by Watkins Media as part of the new #WhatIs series.
+- What is Post-traumatic Growth is part of the #WhatIs series, published by Watkins Media.

 - Book talk from the launch at Watkins Bookshop in London.
 Plus a short clip of the above.